Jordan-Ng/Tic-Tac-Toe-python-/README.md

 # Tic-Tac-Toe-python-
-Created a simple tic-tac-toe application
+Created a simple tic-tac-toe application using python